How to post on Instagram from your Mac

 - You can also post to Instagram Stories using this same method, but again you can only post photos, not videos.

-Upload photos to Instagram from a Mac using Google Chrome
+Post on Instagram from a Mac using Google Chrome

 If you use Google Chrome as your browser of choice, you’ll find that there is a similar method for uploading photos to Instagram.
 Here’s how it’s done: